NikitaBallav/git_practise/README.md

 ```

 ### Step 7: Pulling any changes made in remote
+Let’s say your friend pushed new changes to GitHub in the main branch.

-Local repo gets the latest updates from the remote one:
+To sync your local repo with the latest changes:

 ```bash
 git pull origin main
 ```

+Now your local code will include whatever updates your friend made.